-- 8. If you still have many drops in sight, repeat 5 and 7 to concentrate on a useful drop. - 9.
-Take about 10 measurements of the fall time and of the rise time of a particular drop.
-Do not jar the apparatus or you may lose your drop. - 10.
+- 5. If you still have many drops in sight, repeat 5 and 7 to concentrate on a useful drop. - 6.
+Take at least 4 measurements of the fall time and of the rise time of a particular drop.
+Do not jar the apparatus or you may lose your drop. - 7.
 Plot the fall time and rise time of this drop before measuring the next drop.
 Write the drop number beside its point.

-- 11. Calculate the q for the first drop before you make any further measurements.
-If the drop is outside the range of 1 to 10×10^{-19} coulombs then find your procedural or arithmetic error before continuing. - 12.
-Repeat 4 through 10 for about 30 drops.
+- 8. Calculate the q for the first drop before you make any further measurements.
+If the drop is outside the range of 1 to 10×10^{-19} coulombs then find your procedural or arithmetic error before continuing. - 9.
+Repeat the procedure for at least 6 drops.
 Choose the fall and rise times so that you have a fairly uniform scatter within the 10-40 sec square on your fall time, rise time plot.
 This will prevent you from selecting too many identical charges.
-Include a few points outside the square if you wish. - 13.
-Try a variation on one or two drops by changing the charge.
-Drops are again introduced into the viewing area and a new drop is selected.
-After about 20 measurements on this drop have been made, the drop is brought to the top of the field of view and allowed to fall with the RADIATION SOURCE lever at the IN position.
-A few seconds later the plates should be charged, and, if the rising velocity has changed, the RADIATION SOURCE is moved to the OUT position and a new series of measurements taken.
-If, however, the charge has - 13 not changed, then turn the Plate Control Switch to OFF and allow the drop to continue falling.
-After a few seconds, again check for a change in the rising velocity.
-Continue this procedure until the drop has captured an ion.
+Include a few points outside the square if you wish.